 - Joshua Thomas Argires of Houston was arrested on various fraud charges.
 Argires allegedly filed two fraudulent PPP applications seeking $1.1 million in forgivable funding.
 One was on behalf of a company called Texas Barbecue and the other called Houston Landscaping.
-Argires allegedly invested some of the proceeds in a cryptocurrency account and withdrew other funds via ATM transactions.
+Argires allegedly invested some of the proceeds in a cryptocurrency account and withdrew cash via ATM transactions.

 25. The Vegas High Roller (California – July 16)

 - It’s easy to take risks on day trading and gambling when you’re using taxpayer money.
 Andrew Marnell of Los Angeles is charged with bank fraud.
 He allegedly used aliases to obtain $8.5 million in aid using fake tax filings and falsified records of payroll costs.
 He allegedly blew through about $200,000 in Las Vegas casinos, where he was caught on surveillance cameras at a Bellagio blackjack table.
 Authorities also claim he lost $500,000 on risky stock market trades.
 Wells Fargo previously fired him for embezzlement, according to news reports.

 26. Handmade Entrepreneur (Arkansas – July 16)